Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides context for when to use this tool: 'useful for comparing articles, gathering information from multiple pages, or bulk research'.
-It implicitly contrasts with single-article retrieval, but does not explicitly list when not to use it or alternative tools.
+The description provides clear use cases: 'useful for comparing articles, gathering information from multiple pages, or bulk research.'
+It does not explicitly mention when not to use it or name alternative tools, but the context is sufficient for an agent to decide.
+A slightly lower score is given for missing explicit exclusions or alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.